-- .1 the objectives and demonstrated need for the proposed system; - .2 categories of ships required to participate in the system; - .3 relevant information pertaining to the hydrographical and meteorological elements, the characteristics of ship traffic and any environmental aspects of the area; - .4 the geographical coverage of the proposed system and the number and edition of the reference chart used for the delineation of the system; - .5 the format and content of the reports required, the times and geographical positions for submitting reports, the shore-based authority to whom these reports should be sent and, if any are to be provided, the available services; - .6 the information to be provided to the participating ship and the procedures to be followed; - .7 the proposed communication requirements for the system, including frequencies on which reports should be transmitted and information to be reported; - .8 the relevant rules and regulations in force in the area of the proposed system; - .9 the shore-based facilities (including hardware and software) and personnel qualifications and training required to support the operation of the proposed system; - a summary of the measures used to date, if any, and the reasons why these measures are considered to be inadequate; - .11 information concerning the applicable procedures if the communication facilities of the shore-based authority fail; - a description, if appropriate, of any plans that have been prepared for responding to an emergency involving the safety of life at sea or threats to the marine environment; - details of the measures to be taken in accordance with 3.4.1.5, if a ship fails to comply with the requirements of the system; and - the proposed effective date of the system which should be as soon as practicable but not earlier than six months after adoption by the Organization.
+- .1 the objectives and demonstrated need for the proposed system; - .2 categories of ships required to participate in the system; - .3 relevant information pertaining to the hydrographical and meteorological elements, the characteristics of ship traffic and any environmental aspects of the area; - .4 the delineation of the reporting system as shown on a nautical chart (type of nautical chart as appropriate) and a description of the system including the geographical coordinates.
+The coordinates should be given in the WGS 84 datum; in addition, geographical coordinates should also be given in the same datum as the nautical chart if this chart is based on a datum other than WGS 84; - .5 the format and content of the reports required, the times and geographical positions for submitting reports, the shore-based authority to whom these reports should be sent and, if any are to be provided, the available services;

+- .6 the information to be provided to the participating ship and the procedures to be followed: - .7 the proposed communication requirements for the system, including frequencies on which reports should be transmitted and information to be reported; - .8 the relevant rules and regulations in force in the area of the proposed system; - .9 the shore-based facilities (including hardware and software) and personnel qualifications and training required to support the operation of the proposed system; - a summary of the measures used to date, if any, and the reasons why these measures are considered to be inadequate; - information concerning the applicable procedures if the communication facilities of the shore-based authority fail; - .12 a description, if appropriate, of any plans that have been prepared for responding to an emergency involving the safety of life at sea or threats to the marine environment: - .13 details of the measures to be taken in accordance with 3.4.1.5, if a ship fails to comply with the requirements of the system; - .14 reference to the relevant data exchange standard, if applicable; - .15 necessary provision to consider cyber-risk management guidelines adopted by the Organization, if applicable; - consideration of automated ship reporting by electronic means, recognised by the Organization, to reduce ships' reporting burden; and - .17 the proposed effective date of the reporting system should be as soon as practicable but not earlier than six months after adoption by the Organization.